 Below, we’ve listed the most serious potential side effects of hormonal birth control, as well as any relevant scientific data on how these side effects occur, how frequently they occur and the key factors that can contribute to them.

-Blood clots from birth control pills are rare, affecting about 12 in every 10,000 women who use oral contraceptives.
+Blood clots from birth control pills are rare, affecting about 12 in every 10,000 women who use oral contraceptives, depending upon the type of birth control pill you take.
 Deep vein thrombosis, a blood clot that affects veins deep inside the body, is also rare, affecting three to nine out of every 10,000 women on birth control annually.

 Despite this, blood clots can and sometimes do happen to women who use birth control.
 Your risk of experiencing a blood clot from using birth control is higher if you smoke, with smokers aged 35 or older the highest risk group.